OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md

 ## Polling Tentacles

 In **polling** mode, Tentacle will *poll* the Octopus Server periodically, connecting over a TCP port (**10943** by default) to check if there are any tasks for it to perform.
-The port Octopus Server uses can be [changed from the command line](/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md) using the `--commsListenPort` option.
 Polling mode is the opposite of **Listening mode**.

+For self-hosted, the port Octopus Server uses can be [changed from the command line](/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md) using the `--commsListenPort` option.
+For [Octopus Cloud](/docs/octopus-cloud/index.md), port 443 can be specified when [registering the Tentacle with the command line](/docs/infrastructure/deployment-targets/windows-targets/polling-tentacles-over-port-443.md) `--server-comms-address` option.

 In polling mode, Octopus is the TCP server, and Tentacle is the TCP client.